asvch/ask_cricket/README.md

   - Chroma database as external vectorstore
   - Ragas metrics to evaluate system
      - Answer Relevancy score of ~97%, Context Precision score of ~97%, and Context Recall score of 100%

+  Note: Can be easily modified to Q&A chatbot for any set of documents.

 Preview:
   - Only answers questions relating to documents, and does not hallucinate answers to unrelated questions: